cds-snc/gcds-docs/src/en/components/header/examples.md

 #### `signature-has-link`

 The `signature-has-link` attribute determines whether the header signature links to Canada.ca.
-When set to `true` (the default), the signature is clickable; set it to `false` to display a non-clickable signature.
+By default, it's set to `true`, which means the signature is clickable:

 {% examplesPreview %}
-signature-has-link = true
 <gcds-header lang-href="fr-url-here" skip-to-href="#id-main-content-here">
 </gcds-header>

-signature-has-link = false
+{% endexamplesPreview %}

+When it's set to `false`, a non-clickable signature is displayed:

+{% examplesPreview %}
 <gcds-header lang-href="fr-url-here" skip-to-href="#id-main-content-here" signature-has-link="false">
 </gcds-header>
 {% endexamplesPreview %}